richardlehane/richardlehane.me/content/_index.md

 +++
 title = "About"
-date = 2024-08-07T12:00:00+10:00
+date = 2025-05-18T12:00:00+10:00
 draft = false
 +++

-> Seventeen years professional experience in records, information and archives.
+> Eighteen years professional experience in records, information and archives.
 Specialist in digital
 > archives and electronic recordkeeping.

 Based in Sydney, Australia.